KhilanKP/TeleBot/README.md

     - `APP_ID`:   You can get this value from https://my.telegram.org
     - `API_HASH`:   You can get this value from https://my.telegram.org
 - The userbot will not work without setting the mandatory vars.
+- Steps to get important vars from my.telegram.org
+   a) Visit the link my.telegram.org
+   b) You will find an option to enter your
+      Registered telegram number.
+Proceed with
+      Your number and click Next or Send OTP.
+   c) Open your telegram app and you will find
+      message from telegram containing your OTP,
+      Enter it and proceed.
+   d) On next page click API development tools.
+   e) In given Spaces fill up random details,
+      But platform must be Android.
+   f) Click Create Application.

+VOILA!!
+You will get your desired Vars upon scrolling there.